itsmattking/genera/README.md

 ### The Panel

-Panels are generic DOM elements you define.
+Panels are objects housing DOM elements.
 They can contain anything you like.

 ### The Workspace